 Introduction to R Server and open-source R capabilities on HDInsight

-With Microsoft Azure HDInsight, Microsoft R Server is now available as an option when you create HDInsight clusters in Azure.
+Microsoft R Server is available as a deployment option when you create HDInsight clusters in Azure.
 This new capability provides data scientists, statisticians, and R programmers with on-demand access to scalable, distributed methods of analytics on HDInsight.

-Clusters can be sized to the projects and tasks at hand and torn down when they're no longer needed.
-Since they're part of Azure HDInsight, these clusters come with enterprise-level 24/7 support, an SLA of 99.9% uptime, and the flexibility to integrate with other components in the Azure ecosystem.
+Clusters can be sized appropriately to the projects and tasks at hand and then torn down when they're no longer needed.
+Since they're part of Azure HDInsight, these clusters come with enterprise-level 24/7 support, an SLA of 99.9% up-time, and the ability to integrate with other components in the Azure ecosystem.

-R Server on HDInsight provides the latest capabilities for R-based analytics on datasets of virtually any size loaded to either Azure Blob or Data Lake storage.
-Since R Server is built on open source R, the R-based applications you build can leverage any of the 8000+ open source R packages, as well as the routines in ScaleR, Microsoft’s big data analytics package that's included with R Server.
+R Server on HDInsight provides the latest capabilities for R-based analytics on datasets of virtually any size, loaded to either Azure Blob or Data Lake storage.
+Since R Server is built on open source R, the R-based applications you build can leverage any of the 8000+ open source R packages.
+The routines in ScaleR, Microsoft’s big data analytics package included with R Server, are also available.

 The models or predictions that result from analyses can be downloaded for use on-premises.
-They can also be operationalized elsewhere in Azure, such as through an Azure Machine Learning Studio web service.
+They can also be operationalized elsewhere in Azure, in particular through Azure Machine Learning Studio web service.

 Get started with R on HDInsight

 To include R Server in an HDInsight cluster, you must select the R Server cluster type when creating an HDInsight cluster using the Azure portal.
-The R Server cluster type includes R Server on the data nodes of the cluster, and on an edge node as a landing zone for R Server-based analytics.
-See Getting Started with R Server on HDInsight for an in-depth walk-through on creating a cluster.
+The R Server cluster type includes R Server on the data nodes of the cluster and on an edge node, which serves as a landing zone for R Server-based analytics.
+See Getting Started with R Server on HDInsight for a walkthrough on how to create the cluster.

 Learn about data storage options

-Default storage for the HDFS file system of HDInsight clusters can be associated with either an Azure Storage account or a Azure Data Lake store.
-This ensures that whatever data is uploaded to the cluster storage during analysis is made persistent.
-There are various tools for data transfer to the storage option you select including the storage account's portal-based upload facility and the AzCopy utility.
+Default storage for the HDFS file system of HDInsight clusters can be associated with either an Azure Storage account or an Azure Data Lake store.
+This association ensures that whatever data is uploaded to the cluster storage during analysis is made persistent.
+There are various tools for handling the data transfer to the storage option that you select, including the portal-based upload facility of the storage account and the AzCopy utility.

-Regardless of whether you choose Azure Blob or Data Lake as primary storage for your cluster, you have the option of adding access to additional Blob and Data lake stores during the cluster provisioning process regardless of the primary storage option in use.
-See Getting started with R Server on HDInsight for information on adding access to additional accounts, and the supplementary Azure Storage options for R Server on HDInsight article to learn about using multiple storage accounts.
+You have the option of adding access to additional Blob and Data lake stores during the cluster provisioning process regardless of the primary storage option in use.
+See Getting started with R Server on HDInsight for information on adding access to additional accounts.
+See the supplementary Azure Storage options for R Server on HDInsight article to learn more about using multiple storage accounts.

 Access R Server on the cluster

-After you've created a cluster with R Server,you can connect to R Server on the edge node using a browser if you’ve chosen to include RStudio Server during the provisioning process.
+You can connect to R Server on the edge node using a browser, provided you’ve chosen to include RStudio Server during the provisioning process.
 If you did not install it when provisioning the cluster, you can add it later.
 For information about installing RStudio Server after a cluster is created, see Installing RStudio Server on HDInsight clusters.
 You can also connect to the R Server by using SSH/PuTTY to access the R console.

 Develop and run R scripts